-From (I) and (II), it is clear that, for
+From (I) and (II), it is clear that, for any number which can be written as the sum of two squares, one can draw a square whose area would be that number.

 5) What are the possible areas of tilted rectangles (rectangles with vertices on the grid)?
 (Hint: Look at tilted squares first).